cs6490groupJMR/ProtoSecureChat/README.md

 Uses python2 and the twisted library.
 See http://twistedmatrix.com/trac/wiki/Downloads for instructions on how to get twisted.
 The license and original file here are from the twisted repo.

-Also install pyOpenSSL.
+Also requires pyOpenSSL and pyCrypto.

 Current Status
 ===============
-To send a facebook message:

-python xmpp_client.py

-You will be prompted for the xmpp user and password and chatbuddy!

-On dukgo currently these user/pass are hardcoded into the code and are used:
+We have dukgo accounts that are currently hardcoded into the code.

-alice_s0,alice_s1,bob_s0,bob_s1        pass:123456789

-lunch program like this :

-xmpp_client.py 2 alice_s0 123456789 2 alice_s1 123456789 bob_s0 bob_s1

-This will be repeated for the second account you will use.
-The facebook friend id will be prompted.
+You can test with our alice and bob users as follows:

+python xmpp_client.py bob
+python xmpp_client.py alice

 This project includes a DH implementation by Elizabeth Myers, see DH.py for more information.
 The main files are based on the twisted library xmpp_client.py example.